ErpNetDocs/tech/reference/config-options-reference.md

 44. Key - **UseStartScreen**
 - a.Action: When the value of this key is:
-    - "1" - the form that is going to be opened when the program is started by the specified user will be the Start Screen.
+    - "1" - the form that is going to be opened when the program is started by the specified user will be the Start screen.
-    - "2" - the starting form will be the Main Menu. <br>
+    - "2" - the starting form will be the Main menu. <br>
     - "0", different from "1" and "2" or the key is not configured for the particular database and user - the system will use the default value.
 The default value for version 2020.1 is Main Menu.**Warning:** The current key's value will be taken into account only if there is no global policy specifying the use of the start screen for the whole database using the key "UseStartScreenPolicy"
 - b.The user sets it manually.